Zoom Mode

 To quickly navigate between different zoom levels and nuclei, you can use the number keys on your keyboard.
 The first time you press a number key (such as 1, 2, etc.), NMRium saves the current zoom parameters to that number.
 Pressing the same number key again will instantly recall the saved zoom level and nucleus selection.
 If you want to update or replace the saved zoom for a specific number, hold Shift and press the desired number key (Shift + number).
 This makes it easy to switch between your favorite views during analysis.

-Press Esc to unselect your current tool and select the zoom too.
+Press Esc to deselect the current tool and switch back to the zoom tool.

 Display Chemical Shift and Intensity of a Peak